The Hector Berlioz Website

 Baden-Baden is different, there at least I am involved in great art…… […]

 France was unable to replicate the ideal conditions provided by Édouard Bénazet in Baden-Baden – one concert every summer over which Berlioz had complete control.
-The concert in Bordeaux was at the invitation of the Société de Sainte Cécile; it was a charity concert in which Berlioz would conduct some of his own music – the second and third movements of Romeo and Juliet, the Flight to Egypt (part II of l’Enfance du Christ) and the Roman Carnival overture (CG no. 2368) – but other works were to be performed as well under the direction of Costard de Mézeray, the conductor of the Société (Berlioz’s letters are silent on this part of the concert).
-A letter of ca. early May probably addressed to him concerns the sending of orchestral parts for the Flight to Egypt and makes recommendations for the rehearsals which were conducted ahead of Berlioz’s arrival (CG no. 2372):
+The concert in Bordeaux was at the invitation of the Société de Sainte Cécile mentioned above; it was a charity concert in which Berlioz would conduct some of his own music – the second and third movements of Romeo and Juliet, the Flight to Egypt (part II of l’Enfance du Christ) and the Roman Carnival overture (CG no. 2368) – but other works were to be performed as well under the direction of Costard de Mézeray, the conductor of the Société of whom Berlioz had formed a very positive impression, according to his feuilletons of 1854 and 1858, though his letters are silent on this part of the concert.
+A letter of ca. early May probably addressed to Mézeray (according to CG) concerns the sending of orchestral parts for the Flight to Egypt and makes recommendations for the rehearsals which were conducted ahead of Berlioz’s arrival (CG no. 2372):

 […] I believe you will soon be starting your orchestral rehearsals.
 In this connection I urge you to select with care some good musicians for the percussion parts, otherwise we will cause chaos with the errors in rhythm that the cymbal, bass drum, tambourine, and other players inevitably make.
 And then bad musicians lack finesse in their playing and are only capable of producing a ridiculous noise.